elissasoroj/shadie/proposal.md

 ### Description of the data:
 Users will be able to input a phylogeny and the program will generate the corresponding population demography for input into SLiM.

-The `Demography` class (submodule?) of the program will take the phylogeny from the user (provided as newick string or toytree object).
+The `Demography` submodule of `shadie` will take the phylogeny from the user (provided as newick string or toytree object).
 It will use `toytree` to traverse the tree from root to tips and collect information it needs to generate the SLiM demography in a `pandas` dataframe, for example:

 | source    | child2    | nodeheight| gen       |
 | --------- | --------- | --------- | --------- |